 The ground-breaking research in birth and pre-and perinatal development began with Thomas Verny’s (1981) book, The Secret Life of the Unborn Child.
 He was the first to summarize all the relevant research in this field.
-The publication of his book was a catalyst for founding the Association for Pre- and Perinatal Psychology and Health.
+The publication of his book was a catalyst for founding the Association for Pre- and Perinatal Psychology and Allied Health.
 This organization continues to collect and disseminate new research findings in this area.

 David Chamberlain, another pioneer in the field of pre- and perinatal development, has written several ground-breaking books in this field.
 Babies Remember Birth: And Other Extraordinary Scientific Discoveries About the Mind And Personality of Your Newborn, The Mind of Your Newborn, and his newly released Windows to the Womb: Revealing the Conscious Baby from Conception to Birth.
 For more information about him and his work, you can visit his website.